rootiest/rootiest-nvim/fonts/README.md

 # Rootiest Iosevka Fonts

-This is a collection of Iosevka font varients that are used in the rootiest configurations.
+This is a collection of Iosevka font variants that are used in the rootiest configurations.

 ![Rootiest Iosevka V2 Font - Regular](./iosevka-v2-regular.png)